reiyua/ValidYTURLGen/README.md

 # ValidYTURLGen
 Generates Public YouTube Video URLs using Javascript and actually validates them using the Google Cloud YouTube Data API V3.

+ISSUES TO BE SOLVED:

+Slow down API query rate to stay under the 10,000 per day limit.

 This was a stupid joke that generates YouTube URLs, sends them to the Google Cloud YouTube API, validates them then lists valid ones on a public facing website.

 This is currently running on a web server @ https://validyturlgen.reiyua.lol